Principalía: Pre-colonial principalities in the Visayas

 An illustration from Historia de las Islas e Indios de Bisayas (1668) by Francisco Ignacio Alcina depicting a Visayan datu and a binukot noblewoman.

-In more developed barangays in Visayas, e.g., Panay, Bohol and Cebu (which were never conquered by Spain but were incorporated into the Spanish sphere of influence as vassals by means of pacts, peace treaties, and reciprocal alliances), (Note: "En las Visayas ayudaba siempre a los amigos, y sujetaba solamente con las armas a los que los ofendian, y aun despues de subyugados no les exigia mas que un reconocimiento en especie, a que se obligan. " ("In the Visayas [Legaspi] always helped friends, and wield weapons only against those who offended them (his friends), and even after he subjugated them (those who offended his friends), he did not demand more than some kind of acknowledgment from those whom he conquered.")) the datu class was at the top of a divinely sanctioned and stable social order in a territorial jurisdiction called in the local languages as sakop or kinadatuan (kadatuan in ancient Malay; kedaton in Javanese; and kedatuan in many parts of modern Southeast Asia), which is elsewhere commonly referred to also as barangay.
+In more developed barangays in Visayas, e.g., Bohol, Cebu and Panay (which were never conquered by Spain but were incorporated into the Spanish sphere of influence as vassals by means of pacts, peace treaties, and reciprocal alliances), (Note: "En las Visayas ayudaba siempre a los amigos, y sujetaba solamente con las armas a los que los ofendian, y aun despues de subyugados no les exigia mas que un reconocimiento en especie, a que se obligan. " ("In the Visayas [Legaspi] always helped friends, and wield weapons only against those who offended them (his friends), and even after he subjugated them (those who offended his friends), he did not demand more than some kind of acknowledgment from those whom he conquered.")) the datu class was at the top of a divinely sanctioned and stable social order in a territorial jurisdiction called in the local languages as sakop or kinadatuan (kadatuan in ancient Malay; kedaton in Javanese; and kedatuan in many parts of modern Southeast Asia), which is elsewhere commonly referred to also as barangay.
 (Note: The word "sakop" means "jurisdiction", and "kinadatuan" refers to the realm of the datu – his principality.)
 This social order was divided into three classes.
 The kadatuan, which is also called tumao (members of the Visayan datu class), were compared by the Boxer Codex to the titled lords (señores de titulo) in Spain.
 As agalon or amo (lords), (Note: In Panay, even at present, the landed descendants of the principales are still referred to as agalon or amo by their tenants.
 However, the tenants are no longer called oripun (in Karaya, i.e., the Ilonggo subdialect) or olipun (in Sinâ, i.e., Ilonggo spoken in the lowlands and cities).
 Instead, the tenants are now commonly referred to as tinawo (subjects).) the datus enjoyed an ascribed right to respect, obedience, and support from their oripun (commoner) or followers belonging to the third order.
 These datus had acquired rights to the same advantages from their legal "timawa" or vassals (second order), who bind themselves to the datu as his seafaring warriors.
 "Timawas" paid no tribute, and rendered no agricultural labor.
 They had a portion of the datu's blood in their veins.
 The Boxer Codex calls these "timawas" knights and hidalgos.
 The Spanish conquistador, Miguel de Loarca, described them as "free men, neither chiefs nor slaves".
 In the late 1600s, the Spanish Jesuit priest Fr.
 Francisco Ignatio Alcina, classified them as the third rank of nobility (nobleza).